Low carb eating is popular because of the many possible health benefits associated with it.

 - Fresh veggies: celery sticks, sliced cucumber, bell pepper slices, broccoli

-One-fourth cup (16 grams) of pumpkin seeds contains 9 grams of carbs and 3 grams of fiber.
+One ounce (28 grams) of pumpkin seeds without their shells contains 4 grams of carbs and almost 2 grams of fiber (

-One-half cup (113 grams) of cottage cheese has 5 grams of carbs and 12 grams of protein.
-It’s also rich in bone-building minerals like calcium and phosphorus.
+One-half cup (110 grams) of cottage cheese has 5 grams of carbs and 12 grams of protein.
+It’s also rich in bone-building minerals like calcium and phosphorus (

-Though fruit is a common addition to cottage cheese, you can also make it savory and lower in carbs by adding avocado slices or cherry tomatoes, chopped green onions, and hot sauce.
+Though fruit is a common addition to cottage cheese, you can also make it savory and lower in carbs by adding avocado slices, grape tomatoes, chopped green onions, or hot sauce.

 Traditional flavored yogurt is often high in added sugar.
-Selecting unsweetened plain yogurt eliminates all of the added sugar, which minimizes the carb content.
+Selecting unsweetened plain yogurt eliminates all of the added sugar, which minimizes the carb content, although milk and yogurt do contain some natural sugars.

-To keep it a low-carb snack, pair plain yogurt with a handful of nuts.
-Boost the flavor by adding a dash of cinnamon, a small amount of vanilla extract, or a natural, zero-carb sweetener like Stevia.
+To keep it a low carb snack, pair plain yogurt with a handful of nuts.
+Boost the flavor by adding a dash of cinnamon or vanilla extract.

 Use a mashed avocado in place of mayonnaise for a unique spin on egg salad.

-To make avocado egg salad, simply mash 1/2 avocado with 1 hard-boiled egg and season lightly with salt and pepper.
-Enjoy avocado egg salad by itself, spread onto low-carb crackers, or scooped into a lettuce wrap.
+To make avocado egg salad, simply mash 1/2 avocado with a hard-boiled egg.
+Season lightly with salt and pepper.
+Enjoy avocado egg salad by itself, spread onto low carb crackers, or scooped into a lettuce wrap.

-Caprese salad is a low-carb Italian dish made by combining mozzarella cheese, tomatoes, basil leaves, and olive oil.
+Caprese salad is a low carb Italian dish made with mozzarella cheese, tomatoes, basil leaves, and olive oil.

-To make a small caprese salad, combine 1/2 cup (122 grams) of cherry tomatoes, 1 ounce (28 grams) of bite-sized mozzarella balls, and 1 tablespoon of chopped, fresh basil leaves.
-Toss together with 1 tablespoon (15 ml) of extra virgin olive oil and a dash of sea salt.
+To make, combine 1/2 cup (76 grams) of grape tomatoes, 1 ounce (28 grams) of bite-sized mozzarella balls, and 1 tablespoon (2.6 grams) of chopped, fresh basil leaves.
+Toss with 1 tablespoon (15 ml) of olive oil and a dash of sea salt.

 Drizzle 1 tablespoon (15 ml) of balsamic vinegar over the salad for an additional boost of flavor.